nus-cs3281/website/schedule/index-cs3282.md

 ## Week 9 [{{ weeks[9].day }}]<a id="week-9"/>

+#### Todo

 * :alarm_clock: by Thursday
-* Have a sync-up meeting with CS3281 mentees, together with non-CS3282 mentors (if they are available).
+  * Have a sync-up meeting with CS3281 mentees (at least, your primary mentees) and ensure they are clear on expectations and timelines of any significant deliverables expected from them.<br>
+  Also brief them on project management tasks they are supposed to gradually take on in the coming weeks (as they enter the [_managing_ phase](../admin/cs3281.html#stage-3-managing)).

 #### Thursday

-* {{ icon_lecture }} Lecture: Lecture:
+* {{ icon_lecture }} Lecture:
-  * Lightning Talks Round B - Part 3
+  * Tips for Tech Talks - Part III
+  * Team-specific discussions

 <!-- ------------------------------------------------------------------------------------ -->